 Pursuant to WAC 197-11-355, the optional DNS process was utilized for this project.
 The SEPA Comment period previously occurred concurrent with the Revised Notice of Application dated May 27, 2020 (Exhibit 23).
-A Determination of Nonsignificance (DNS) was issued on December 29, 2020 (Exhibit 45) and a Revised DNS was issued on December 30, 2020 (Exhibit 46).
+A Determination of Nonsignificance (DNS) was issued on December 29, 2020 (Exhibit 45) and a Revised DNS was issued on December 30,

+2020 (Exhibit 46).
 A revised determination was needed to clarify proposed mitigation of frontage improvements of curb, gutter and sidewalk construction along the entire property proposal frontage.

-As noted above, the applicant has proposed off-site improvements along NW Eldorado Blvd and at the intersection of Newberry Hill Road and NW Eldorado Blvd.
-The Department, in consultation with the Department of Public Works Traffic Division, found this proposal to adequately mitigate anticipated traffic impacts; thus, no additional mitigation is required by the Department using SEPA substantive authority.
-Furthermore, SEPA review identified the following features of the project, which are proposed by the applicant or otherwise required by code.
-These adequately mitigate any anticipated impacts and thus are critical to the determination that the project will not have a significant adverse environmental impact:
+The applicant has proposed off-site improvements along NW Eldorado Blvd and at the intersection of Newberry Hill Road and NW Eldorado Blvd.
+The Department, in consultation with the Department of Public Works Traffic Division, found the proposal to adequately mitigate anticipated traffic impacts; no additional mitigation is required by the Department using SEPA substantive authority.
+All other environmental impacts are adequately mitigated through compliance with Kitsap County Code.